Start9Labs/documentation/site/source/developer-docs/getting-started/environment-setup.rst

 Cargo
 -----

 Cargo is the package management solution for the Rust programming language.
-It will install Rust to your system, and provide the required environment to build the Embassy SDK for packaging your service into the required format needed by EmbassyOS.
+It will install Rust to your system, and provide the required environment to build the Embassy SDK for packaging your service into the required format needed by embassyOS.

 Installation instructions for Cargo can be found `here <https://doc.rust-lang.org/cargo/getting-started/installation.html>`__.